 2. Set up a budget.
 You’ll need to show a track record of genuine savings, and working out a budget could be just the way to do that.
-It may seem like a no-brainer, but budgeting is something many Australians aren’t giving much thought to.
-In fact, 19% of Aussies haven’t got any sort of budget in place.
+It may seem like a no-brainer, but budgeting is something many people don’t give much thought to.
 Using Mozo’s budget calculator, you can see where your money is going and rework your spending so you can get out of debt, grow your savings and get back on track with your application.

 3. Know your borrowing power.
-Champagne tastes on a beer budget can set you off on the wrong foot when it comes to buying a house.
-If you’re wanting to borrow far too much money for your current financial situation, you’re more likely to be rejected.
-Check out our home loan borrowing calculator to see how much you might be able to borrow based on your income and financial liabilities, and make sure you’re shopping for houses within your budget.
+If you’re looking to borrow more money than your current financial situation allows, you’re more likely to be rejected.
+Check out our home loan borrowing calculator to see how much you might be able to borrow based on your income and financial liabilities, and make sure you’re shopping for houses within that range.